History of Tunisia under French rule: Establishment

 In northwest Tunisia the Khroumir tribe episodically launched raids into the surrounding countryside.
 In Spring of 1881 they raided across the border into French Algeria.
 France responded by invading Tunisia, sending in an army of about 36,000.
 Their advance to Tunis was rapidly executed.
 The Bey was soon compelled to come to terms with the French conquest of the country, in the first of a series of treaties.
-These documents provided that the Bey continue as head of state, but with the French given effective control over a great deal of Tunisian governance, in the form of the Protectorat français en Tunisie.
+The documents provided that the Bey continue as head of state, but with the French given effective control over a great deal of Tunisian governance, in the form of the Protectorat français en Tunisie.

 With her own substantial interests in Tunisia, Italy protested but would not risk a confrontation with France.
 Hence Tunisia officially became a French protectorate on May 12, 1881, when the ruling Sadik Bey (1859–1882) signed at his palace the Treaty of Bardo (Al Qasr as Sa'id).
 Later in 1883 his younger brother and successor 'Ali Bey signed the Conventions of La Marsa.
 Resistance by autonomous local forces in the south, encouraged by the Ottomans in Tarabulus, continued for half a year longer, with instability remaining for several years.

 Paul Cambon, the first Resident-Minister (after 1885 called the Resident-General) of the French Protectorate, arrived in early 1882.
 According to agreement he assumed the office of the Bey's foreign minister, while the general commanding French troops became the minister of war.
 Soon another Frenchman became director-general of finance.
 Sadiq Bey died within a few months.
 Cambon wanted to demonstrate the complete disestablishment of Ottoman claims to suzerainty in Tunisia.
 The Ottomans beforehand agreed to acquiesce.
 Accordingly, Cambon designed and orchestrated the accession ceremony of 'Ali Bey (1882–1902).
 Cambon personally accompanying him from his La Marsa residence to the Bardo Palace where Cambon invested him as the new Bey in the name of France.